 The College and Community Innovation (CCI) Program is managed by the Natural Sciences and Engineering Research Council of Canada (NSERC) in collaboration with the Canadian Institutes of Health Research (CIHR) and the Social Sciences and Humanities Research Council of Canada (SSHRC).
 Technology Access Centres (TAC) Grants can be across the spectrum of natural and social sciences, engineering, humanities and/or health.
 All applications must be submitted to NSERC.
-Grants are made by NSERC, with the exception of grants exclusively in the social sciences, humanities and/or health sciences, which will be made by SSHRC or CIHR, as appropriate.
+Grants are given by NSERC, with the exception of grants exclusively in the social sciences, humanities and/or health sciences, which will be given by SSHRC or CIHR, as appropriate.

 TAC Grants are intended to enhance the ability of companies, particularly small and medium-sized enterprises (SMEs), to become more productive and innovative by enabling them to readily access college expertise, technology and equipment.
 This access to college capabilities is intended to enhance the productivity, competitiveness and innovation of the participating SMEs.

 Technology Access Centres provide funding for core operations of centres established by colleges to address the applied research and innovation needs of local companies.
 TAC Grants are awarded for five years and are anticipated to be renewable.

 TACs provide capabilities that serve their local companies’ applied research and innovation needs.
 TAC capabilities may include advice on specific company challenges, specialized technical assistance, applied research and/or development projects for companies, and/or specialized training.

 TAC Grant proposals are expected to focus on regional needs.
 For example, centres might focus on developing a strategic technology for key business sectors in the region* addressing the applied research and innovation needs of key companies; or providing basic capabilities to strengthen a region’s innovation infrastructure.
 In addressing the innovation capability of SMEs, TACs are anticipated to help their clients be more innovative, productive and competitive.